petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 private void BecomeAsking()
 {
     _canAcceptJobSender = Sender;
-    //block, but ask the router for the number of routees.
+    // block, but ask the router for the number of routees.
 Avoids magic numbers. pendingJobReplies = _coordinator.Ask<Routees>(new GetRoutees()).Result.Members.Count();
     Become(Asking);

-    //send ourselves a ReceiveTimeout message if no message within 3 seonds Context.SetReceiveTimeout(TimeSpan.FromSeconds(3));
+    // send ourselves a ReceiveTimeout message if no message within 3 seonds Context.SetReceiveTimeout(TimeSpan.FromSeconds(3));
 }
 ```